ministryofjustice/hmpps-github-actions/README.md

 ## Version Control

-Workflows and actions are referred to by the tags associated with the current release, eg:
+Workflows are referred to by the tags associated with the current release, eg:

 ```
-    - uses: ministryofjustice/hmpps-github-actions/.github/actions/security_owasp_reports@v2 # WORKFLOW_VERSION
+    - uses: ministryofjustice/hmpps-github-shared-actions/.github/actions/security_owasp_reports@SHA #vx.y.z
 ```

 When a new release is issued, all of these referred workflows (as well as the calling ones within applications) will need to be updated as well.